Home

 With respect to Why cats are ending up in shelters, Kathy covey has an answer.
 She wrote that CAT (the Cat Adoption Team of Sherwood Oregon) found that "there was a huge spike in relinquishment for financial reasons."

-Due to the large increase in cats being given up to shelters, the ASPCA and Fresh Step Litter are giving away free cat litter and cat assistance kits.
+A large increase in cats turned over to shelters prompted the ASPCA and Fresh Step Litter to take action.
+They teamed up to give away free cat litter and cat assistance kits.
+In past years, they've also partnered up to promote fee-waived cat adoptions in June.

 People can't afford to keep their cats.
 Would a tax deduction reverse this trend?